EMCL-Research-ITSecLab/ctf-creator/README.md

 Provide a YAML configuration file with the following arguments:

     -     `name`: Name of the YAML configuration (e.g., my_config).
-    -     `containers`: Docker containers that get started for each user in a specific subnet isolated from other users (e.g., nginx:latest).
+    -     `containers`: Docker containers deployed for each user in a specific subnet isolated from other users (e.g., nginx:latest).
     -     `users`: List of users of the CTF environment created by the CTF-Creator.
     -     `identityFile`: Path to the private SSH keys for host logins.
     -     `hosts`: Hosts where the Docker containers for the CTF environment are running.
 Entries should start with the host username, followed by @, and then the IP address of the host (e.g., ubuntu@10.20.30.101).